fabiogueunige/CVision/README.md

  - master: Where there are all the generic stuff
  - - Every Lab for the different assignment
-   - -andre e fabio for the two differents implementation
+   - - andre e fabio for the two differents implementation